laperla11/hello-world/README.md

 training-repository

 Hello everybody,
-I like coding and now I am starting CodeYourFuture course to know more about Web development.
+I love coding and now I am starting CodeYourFuture course to know more about Web development.
 I am happy to be part of CodeYourFuture family.